SelecTree: Tree Detail

 Longevity 40 to 150 years.

-Leaves Ovate, Dark Green, Bronze or No Change, Deciduous.
+Leaves Ovate, Dark Green, Golden or Yellow or Orange, Deciduous.

 Flowers Inconspicuous.
 Chartreuse or Yellow.
 Flowers in Spring.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Prolific, Brown or Orange Cone, Medium (0.50 - 1.50 inches), fruiting in Summer or Fall.